mrvnmyr/osdt/README.rst

 - **New:** ``--debug`` adds verbose diagnostics to stderr.
 - **New:** ``--flash MIN`` inverts colors when ``minute % MIN == 0`` and
   ``second == 0``, then smoothly fades back to normal over 30 seconds with 50ms color updates (no startup timer; boundary-aligned).
+During a flash, the background fades and the foreground is always the inverse of the current background for maximum contrast.

 Build
 -----